nclaeys/fluent-bit-go-azure/README.md

 Fluentbit output plugin, written in go, to send logs to the Azure logs ingestion API (this is the replacement of the legacy data collection API).
 The default [logs ingestion output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/azure_logs_ingestion) does not support workload identity and relies on `client_id` and `client_secret` for interacting with the API.

-I cannot use that output plugin for two reasons:
+This plugin does not work for me because:
-- I do not have access to the Entra ID tenant at customers using Terraform to manage the AAD applications.
+- I often do not have access to the Entra ID tenant at customers to manage the AAD applications.
-  I should create tickets in order to register them, which breaks my Iac code.
-Therefore, I want to use user managed identities and give them access to Azure resources.
+  This results in me having to create tickets in order to register AAD applications, which breaks my IAC code.
+  Therefore, I prefer to use user managed identities.
 - It is a bad practice to rely on a static `client_secret` values for production applications.
   As these secrets are not rotated, they can be used forever when leaked.
 I want to use temporary access credentials.